Andy-spe/PersonaDiff/README.md

 ## Dataset
 ### BIWI
 To ensure a fair comparison with previous methods, we adopt the same BIWI preprocessing and train/val/test splits used in CodeTalker.
-Please follow the BIWI data-preparation steps described in the CodeTalker repository ([访问 GitHub]([https://github.com])) to reproduce our setup.
+Please follow the BIWI data-preparation steps described in the CodeTalker repository [访问 GitHub](https://github.com) to reproduce our setup.
 ### VOCASET
+Request the VOCASET data from https://voca.is.tue.mpg.de/login.php.
 ### Beat

 ### 3D-ETF
 The 3D-ETF dataset and download instructions can be obtained from the project repository:https://github.com/psyai-net/EmoTalk_release.